open-AIMS/ADRIA_matlab/Inputs/Brick/README.md

 Degree Heating Weeks datasets.

+Initial dataset ("dhwRCPxx_brick.mat") created by V. Lago using IDs in "Brick_Cluster_Spatial.csv".
+These have 567 sites.

+Five sites were excluded from RECOM runs as they were on the edges of the spatial domain.
+These are (Unique IDs from `Brick_Cluster_Spatial.csv`):

+- 19194100104_1_BR_1 (table row 542)
+- 19194100104_1_C_4 (row 546)
+- 19194100104_1_SS_3 (row 55)
+- 19194100104_1_S_4 (row 558)
+- 19194100104_1_OF_2 (row 549)

+The "dhwRCPxx.mat" set of files are copies of the above with these five sites removed.

+e.g.:
+x1.DHWdatacube(:, setdiff(1:end, [542,546,553,558,549]), :)

+Note that the unmodified dataset has fields

+- DHWdatacube
+- lat
+- lon

+These have been changed to:

+- dhw
+- lat
+- lon

+As ADRIA expects DHW files to contain a `dhw` field.

 **connectivity**

 Connectivity matrices from RECOM runs, provided by B. Robson.

 It is suggested that the average of mean connectivity for all years (e.g., an average of averages) be used as a first-pass.

+These represent 354 locations.
+Note that the site reference table includes 355 locations but one was not captured ("L_355_v1"), hence the 354 usable sites.
+As some sites share the same location, these need to be duplicated as needed to align with the 561 site locations (562 minus the missing location).